McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/BasisStateSpace.md

 </div>

-Generates a `BraKetSpace` that can be fed into a `Representation`
-        Only returns the upper-triangle pairs because we assume symmetry
+Generates a `BraKetSpace` that can be fed into a `Representation` Only returns the upper-triangle pairs because we assume symmetry
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.BasisStateSpace.take_subspace" class="docs-object-method">&nbsp;</a>
 ```python